 Mike also points out that the real benefit of Social Security is the insurance function it plays.
 It is the backstop.
 The risk is that you live a long time and outlive your money.
 Social Security defends against that risk.
 The larger the Social Security benefit, the better your defense.
 The risk isn't that you die early, because in that scenario, you don't run out of money.

-Let's look at what it would be at your life expectancy.
+Let's look at what it would be for your life expectancy.
 For a male, Mike calculates a return of 1.8% + inflation.
 For a female, it's 3% + inflation.
-So, if inflation is 1%, that's a 2.8%-4% return.
+If inflation is 1%, that's a 2.8%-4% return.
 If inflation is 3%, that's a 4.8%-6% return.
 If inflation is 5%, that's a 6.8%-8% return.
-Remember, this is a risk-free return.
-Where else are you going to get a risk-free 5% or 6% these days?
-You're not.
-Bonds and CDs are paying 1-2%.
-A risk-free 5-6% IS AWESOME.
+Remember, this is a risk-free return, and a risk-free 5%-6% IS AWESOME.
 You should take it.
 You're not going to out-invest that, at least not without taking on a whole lot more risk (leverage risk or market risk).
 If you're going to take Social Security early to invest, you had darn well better not have any bonds in your portfolio.

 #9 You Want to Start a Business